liya2017/axon-docs/AboutAxonv1.md

 # About Axon

 Axon is a multi-chain framework that handles thousands of TPS.
-Built on top of the Common Knowledge Base (CKB), layer 1 of the Nervos Network, Axon enables seamless communication across blockchain networks with its native cross-chain function.
+Built on top of the Common Knowledge Base (CKB), Layer 1 of the Nervos Network, Axon enables seamless communication across blockchain networks with its native cross-chain function.
 It is developer-friendly and highly scalable, connecting your projects with the most thriving blockchain ecosystems nowadays.

 ## Why Build With Axon?

 Axon was created to help web3 builders quickly transform their ideas into reality.
 Whatever you’re building, whether it’s GameFi, DeFi, or NFT, your project should be scalable and cost-effective to deploy.

 ### High TPS